wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-python-ptvs-django-sql.md

 In this tutorial, we'll use [Python Tools for Visual Studio] to create a simple polls web app using one of the PTVS sample templates.
 This tutorial is also available as a [video](https://www.youtube.com/watch?v=ZwcoGcIeHF4).

-We'll learn how to use a SQL database hosted on Azure, how to configure the web app to use a SQL database, and how to publish the web app to [Azure Web Apps](/documentation/services/web-sites/).
+We'll learn how to use a SQL database hosted on Azure, how to configure the web app to use a SQL database, and how to publish the web app to [Azure App Service Web Apps](/documentation/articles/app-service-changes-existing-services/).

-See the [Python Developer Center] for more articles that cover development of Azure Web Apps with PTVS using Bottle, Flask and Django web frameworks, with Azure Table Storage, MySQL and SQL Database services.
-While this article focuses on Azure Web App, the steps are similar when developing [Azure Cloud Services].
+See the [Python Developer Center] for more articles that cover development of Azure App Service Web Apps with PTVS using Bottle, Flask and Django web frameworks, with Azure Table Storage, MySQL and SQL Database services.
+While this article focuses on App Service, the steps are similar when developing [Azure Cloud Services].

 ## Prerequisites